Welcome

 In addition to the Monitor’s public meetings, the Court plans to hold a “Fairness Hearing” in the next 45 days in the Hale Boggs Federal Courthouse, during which any member of the public is invited to come to court and share their views regarding the joint motion and/or the proposed Sustainment Plan.
 The date of the Fairness Hearing will be announced shortly.
 Members of the public who cannot or do not want to appear in person may submit questions/comments before October 25, 2024, via email to Clerk@laed.uscourts.gov or addressed to Clerk of Court, U.S. District Court, EDLA, 500 Poydras St., Room C-151, New Orleans, LA 70130.

-For ease of access, below are links to the three most recent Court Filings:
+For ease of access, below are links to the most recent Court Filings:

 Getting More Information